 Still, the control switches on the handle are comfortable to reach while using the vac.
 And it’s straightforward to remove the wand and floorhead with a simple push of a button.
 So far, so good.

 The Roidmi H10 comes with two washable filters.
 These are straightforward to maintain, although Roidmi recommends replacing them every few months.

-While the filters are effective at removing dust and most small particles from the exhaust air, they aren’t the best choice if you have severe allergies.
+While the filters are effective at removing dust and most small particles from the exhaust air, we don’t think they are the best choice if you have allergies.
 A HEPA filter is the cream of the crop for efficient filtration, so we’d instead recommend this type for allergies.

 Emptying and Cleaning

 The H10 is simple to empty, but harder to clean.